hdelva/decentralized-footpaths-paper/content/abstract.md

 <!-- Conclusion -->
 Our results show that our approach is a middle-ground between completeness and practicality.
 It consistently overestimates the walking distances, but this seems workable since underestimating the time needed to catch a connection is arguably better than recommending an impossible journey.
 <!-- Perspectives -->
-The estimates could still be improved by combining the haversine distance with our approxomations.
+The estimates could still be improved by combining the haversine distance with our approximations.
 Alternatively, different triangulations could be combined to create a more complete graph.